isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_PERF_EVENT_ARRAY.md

 After creating the perf event, it is recommended to make it non-blocking, if using used with a signaling mechanism such as `epoll`.
 This can be done by calling [`fcntl`](https://man7.org/linux/man-pages/man2/fcntl.2.html) with the `O_NONBLOCK` option on the file descriptor.

-Next, we need to setup the actual ringbuffer which we will use to read data from the perf event.
+Next, we need to setup the actual ring-buffer which we will use to read data from the perf event.
 To do so we first have to request a shared memory region from the kernel using [`mmap`](https://man7.org/linux/man-pages/man2/mmap.2.html) `#!c mmap(nil, length, PROT_READ|PROT_WRITE, MAP_SHARED, fd, 0)`. `length` can be picked and tuned depending on the use case but should always be `1+2^n` memory pages and `n` should not be `0`.
 So Assuming a 4k page size, valid values would be `12288`, `20480`, `28672` and so on.
 The `fd` should be the file descriptor of the perf event.

 The `mmap` call, if all is well, should return a pointer to a memory address.
 The first page will contain the following data structure populated by the perf subsystem: